Handy Measurement-Chart for Reference

-A handy measurement-chart for wet ingredients and temperature-conversion as well makes things much simpler in the kitchen.
+A handy measurement-chart for wet ingredients and temperature-conversion figures makes cooking much more successful in the kitchen.

 This chart should help to eliminate skipping over some good